 Our products are manufactured or assembled from both standard components and parts that are unique to our specifications.
-Our internal manufacturing operations are largely process oriented and we use significant quantities of various raw materials, including aluminum, bimetals, brass, copper, plastics and other polymers, optical fiber and steel, among others.
-We use significant volumes of copper, aluminum, steel and polymers in manufacturing coaxial and twisted pair cables and antennas.
+Our internal manufacturing operations are largely process oriented and we use significant quantities of various raw materials, including aluminum, copper, steel, bimetals, optical fiber and plastics and other polymers, among others.
+We use significant volumes of aluminum, copper, steel and polymers in manufacturing coaxial and twisted pair cables and antennas.
 Other parts are produced using processes such as stamping, machining, molding and pressing from metals or plastics.
 Portions of the requirements for these materials are purchased under supply arrangements where some portion of the unit pricing may be indexed to commodity market prices for these metals.
 We may occasionally enter forward purchase commitments or otherwise secure availability for specific commodities to mitigate our exposure to price changes for a portion of our anticipated purchases.
 Certain of the raw materials utilized in our products may only be available from a few suppliers, and we may enter into longer term agreements to secure access to certain key inputs.
-We may, therefore, encounter availability issues and/or significant price increases.
+We may, therefore, encounter significant price increases and/or availability issues for the materials we obtain from these suppliers, such as those that we have seen in 2021.
+These supply chain constraints have limited our ability to manufacture and deliver products to our customers in 2021 and we expect this to continue into 2022.

-Our profitability may be materially affected by changes in the market price of our raw materials, most of which are linked to the commodity markets.
-Prices for aluminum, copper, plastics and certain other polymers derived from oil and natural gas have fluctuated substantially during the past several years.
+Our profitability has been and may continue to be materially affected by changes in the market price of our raw materials and components, most of which are linked to the commodity markets.
+Prices for aluminum, copper, plastics, silicon and certain other polymers derived from oil and natural gas have fluctuated substantially during the past several years.
 We have adjusted our prices for certain products and may have to adjust prices again.
 Delays in implementing price increases, failure to achieve market acceptance of price increases, or price reductions in response to a rapid decline in raw material costs, could have a material adverse impact on the results of our operations.

 In addition, some of our products are assembled from specialized components and subassemblies manufactured by third-party suppliers.
-We depend upon sole suppliers for certain of these components, including memory and chip capacitors.
-If these sources cannot provide these components in sufficient quantity and quality on a timely and cost-efficient basis, it could materially impact our results of operations until another qualified supplier is found.
+We depend upon sole suppliers for certain of these components, including capacitors, memory devices and silicon chips.
+Our results of operations have been and may continue to be materially affected if these suppliers cannot provide these components in sufficient quantity and quality on a timely and cost-efficient basis.
 We believe that our supply contracts and our supplier contingency plans mitigate some of this risk.
-Our supply agreements include technology licensing and component purchase contracts.
-Several of our competitors have similar supply agreements for these components.
+Our supply agreements include technology licensing and component purchase contracts, and several of our competitors have similar supply agreements for these components.
+There can be no guarantee that the Company will be able to extend or renew these supply agreements on similar terms, or at all.
 In addition, we license software for operating network and security systems or sub-systems and a variety of routing protocols from different suppliers.